Winter

-The visual identity was developed to adapt to any format and hold up to interpretation by agencies and vendors around the globe.
+I combined vibrant tones inspired by Korean culture and the scenery of PyeongChang.
+The visual identity was created to adapt to any format and withstand interpretation by agencies and vendors worldwide.

-The watercolor marks were hand-made by me that turned into a fun experience exploring and creating different shapes of paints.
-I developed over 30 unique marks that were exported digitally allowing me to put together an infinite layout combination of watercolors.
+I created the watercolor marks by hand, which turned into a fun experience as I explored and crafted various shapes with the paint.
+I developed over 30 unique marks, which I exported digitally, allowing me to create an infinite combination of watercolor layouts.

-Nexa is used throughout NBC’s graphics for the Olympics — ranging from lower thirds and other insert graphics, score and data charts and event wipes as well as promotional snipes and spots used before and during the games and promotional material.
+Nexa is used throughout NBC’s graphics for the Olympics, ranging from lower thirds and other insert graphics, score and data charts, event wipes, as well as promotional snipes and spots used before and during the games, along with promotional material.

-Featuring an array of different athletes, copy, and graphics, it is flexible enough to allow for endless different layout compositions for any digital ads, posters, and promotional material.
-We developed a design system that kept in mind that it had adapted to different medium and specs ratio.
+Featuring a variety of athletes, copy, and graphics, it is flexible enough to support endless different layout combinations for digital ads, posters, and promotional materials.
+We developed a design system that considered its adaptation to various mediums and aspect ratios.

 Process

-This is the third Olympics that I get to be part of since then I have gained more experience and a better understanding of what could work in terms of design layout and identity, strategy, and design elements.
-I made a list of those main points to help me start creating a variety of concepts that target my client’s goals.
+Before finalizing our design, our team explored different concepts.
+This is the third Olympics I have participated in, which has helped me gain more experience and a clearer understanding of what works in terms of design layout, identity, strategy, and design elements.
+I made a list of the key points to guide me in creating a variety of concepts that align with my client’s goals.

 Our brand design layout would have 3 key visual elements that include: logo mark, type header, and athlete.
 In terms of hierarchy, we created the “Winter Olympics” type mark as a selling point to help promote the event with consumers.